 Field Trip Signup

 Remember that you must be a current NWGS member to sign up for a field trip.
 Please sign up or renew your membership if you are not a current member.
-Any questions, please send an email to our Field Trip Coordinator, Kathleen Goodman.
+Please sign into the website to access the signup form at the bottom of this page.

 Field Trip Fee

 Please pay the field trip fee using the registration form.
 If you need to pay via check, please contact Kathleen Goodman directly.

 September 2023 Field Trip

 The Secrets of Seattle’s Disappearing Hill with David B. Williams

 When: September 30, 10 AM

 Subject: The Secrets of Seattle’s Disappearing Hill (Seattle Walking Tour)